Selected departures from April to November 2020

 This morning we see all of this and more on our fascinating guided tour, with the remainder of the day free for you to explore at your leisure.

-This morning we visit the Villa Borghese, a truly remarkable collection of museums set in a tranquil series of gardens which form the city’s largest park.
+This afternoon, we enjoy a timed reserved visit to the Villa Borghese, whose delightful gardens form the city’s largest park.
 Most famously it houses one of the world’s greatest collections of fine art including outstanding works by Raphael, with another pavilion housing the national modern art museum.

 The outstanding Villa Giulia is home to the world’s most outstanding collection of Etruscan and ancient Roman artefacts.
 Its other ceramic and glass items, in almost perfect condition, are displayed next to stunning gold jewellery studded with precious stones, crafted in the most skilful manner.
 Then there are everyday items too: agricultural implements and cooking utensils, coins, brooches, remains of clothing, leather-wear – even portable wash stands.
 In fact many are remarkably similar to household items used today.
 This is a wonderful museum where you can truly lose yourself, but above all it is a poignant reminder that no matter how grand a civilisation is and however sophisticated a race believe themselves to be, in reality we are all very similar and throughout history we have all wanted the same things.